27 June 2026, 2pm to 5pm

 As long as these conditions are met, having members from different levels is permitted.

-from your school…
+students from your school…

 First of all, thank you for your support in